Why

 Laboratory space for early-stage solutions with focus on textile material and system development.
 Flexible modular units to accommodate different experiments and equipment.

-- Farm-to-Garment: a production line from hydroponic cotton cultivation to yarn processing and garment knitting
+- The first project: Farm-to-Garment - A location-independent production line from hydroponic cotton cultivation to yarn processing and garment knitting

 Sustainability